DanielCartes/template_api_nestjs_pre-configured/README.md

 > `npm run start:dev`

-## OAS
+## OpenApi 3.0
-Assuming the service is running locally on port 3000, the automatically generated OAS file can be found by accessing http://localhost:3000/docs.json.
+Assuming the service is running locally on port 3000, the automatically generated OAS file can be found by accessing http://localhost:3000/docs

 ## Examples
 Usage examples can be found in the example-module: